 The law stipulates that a court may only refuse the exequatur if, after summary examination, it appears to the court that it is plausible that the arbitral award will be annulled on the basis of one of the grounds listed exhaustively in the law.
 The grounds for annulment are: the absence of a valid arbitration agreement, the incorrect composition of the arbitral tribunal, the arbitral tribunal having acted outside its mandate, the award not having been signed or substantiated, or the award or the manner in which it was made is contrary to public policy.

 Period for annulment after making arbitration award expired?

 If three months have elapsed after the arbitral award has been made, the Dutch court may only refuse the exequatur if the award or the manner in which it was made is manifestly incompatible with public policy.
 For example, there is a case of incompatibility with public policy when the basic principles of procedural law, such as the right to a fair hearing, have been infringed.

 In the judgement above, the provisional relief court in the Netherlands decided to grant the application for leave without the defendant having been heard on the application or given an opportunity to defend himself against the application.
 The provisional relief court based its decision on Article 279 of the Dutch Code of Civil Procedure, which stipulates that if the court grants the application without delay, there is no need to order that the case must be heard.

 Dutch lawyer assisting in enforcement of arbitration award

 Do you wish to enforce a Dutch or foreign arbitration award?
-If so, please contact us without any obligations.
 We can initiate the application for exequatur on your behalf.
 After the exequatur has been granted, you can take enforcement measures against the judgment debtor.